 One of the things I love about street photography is how it flows through me.
 I cannot tell you where or how my inspiration for a given photograph works.
-Typically, I wander around Sacramento or another city for hours, covering miles with no real thought except for a few photo projects I am working on.
-Then suddenly I see a subject and in a split second I am in the zone, created out of unconscious impulse, Bang!
+Typically, I wander for hours, covering miles trying to be as present as possible.
+Then suddenly I see a subject and in moment, I am in the zone, created out of unconscious impulse, Click!
 I squeeze off a picture!
 It is as instantaneous as that.
-Occasionally, if I am lucky that zone will remain for a few minutes while a squeeze off a series of photographs before it dissipates.
+Occasionally, if I am lucky that zone will continue while as I squeeze off a series of photographs before it dissipates.
 I continue my walk waiting for the next impulse.

 I don’t know where the inspiration comes from.
 However, it is a very strong almost undeniable impulse to take the picture.
 My photography is very instinctual, there is no time to contemplate composition, lighting etc. or the moment is gone forever.
 Once I take the picture I never look at or “chimp” the picture.
 Often, I wait over 24 hours to download and look at a day’s photographs.
 I have found waiting changes my emotional state which effects how I react to my photographs.

-Occasionally, I hesitate missing an opportunity for a frame.
-When this happens, I feel like I let my artistic-self down.
+Occasionally, I hesitate which results in a missed opportunity for a picture.
+When this happens, I feel like I let my artistic self-down.
 The game is catching as Henri Cartier-Bresson coined, “the decisive moment.”
 Usually, I feel more critical of missing an opportunity then if I take a picture and it is not usable due to some technical issue.

-The process of how street photography flow through me is very exciting.
 I strongly recommend Rick Rubin’s book: The Creative Act: A way of being.
 It changed how I approach my photography and to some extent my life.
-I live to be an artist first.
+Before the read, I focused on how to be a successful street photographer, by producing likable work.
+My emotions often ebbed and flowed depending on the like button.
+I now live to be an artist first.
 Every time I pick up my camera, I go out and play, with no expectation.
 I am not taking pictures for likes or acceptance, but simply to play and to allow my inspiration to work through me unrestricted.
-I accept that every frame I shoot is an experiment, where I gain valuable knowledge that will affect my future efforts .
+I accept that every frame I shoot is an experiment, where I gain valuable knowledge that will affect my future efforts.

 My artistic endeavors with photography melds with my core beliefs that all human beings have inherent value and dignity.
-My camera is my chosen tool to help others consider the human condition from a different perception from their own.
+My camera is my chosen tool to help others consider the human condition, places and things from a different perception from their own.
 We are all wonderfully unique.
 I have keen desire to reveal and understand the complexities of individuals by finding unscripted moments I can capture.
+If I have a desire, I hope others by seeing aspects of other people’s lives through photographs, their perceptions of the world will enlarge even a little bit, making the world a bigger and more tolerant place for all.

 Why Street Photography?